Bira/octopus-carnival/_posts/2025-03-03-wir-dscc-chathrang.md

 ## Encounters and Final Impressions

+Aside from the standard encounter disposition mentioned in the lore, chatharangs are also very amenable to reskinning.
+If you read the Cactus entry and felt that you needed cactus artillery to complement the lurkers, you can just replace Reptile with Plant on the chathrang stat block and call it a day.
+Describe them as big spherical cacti that move by rolling around and otherwise behave the same.

+The mechanics are interesting.
 Range 20 is a lot!
 A cluster of three of these machine-gun tortoises can sit very far back behind a line of 2-4 soldiers or brutes and wreak havoc on the PCs by directly targeting their squishies, and reeling them towards Team Monster's frontline.
 Multiple charthrangs can stick their tethers to the same PC and alternate their use of Reel In to bring the victim closer that much faster, too.

 That is, of course, if the GM plays them smart.
 This is absolutely not required, as these are simple animals with a reputation for trying to catch things too dangerous for them to handle.

 Still... anti-air tortoises.
 What a world.

+[1]: {{ "/projects/dscc/" | relative_url }}